UtrechtUniversity/researchcloud-items/docs/playbooks/irods_sync.md

 ## Variables

-`ibridges_irods_path`: Required.
+* `ibridges_irods_path`: *Required*.
 String.
 Comma-separated list of iRODS paths to be downloaded.
 For example: `~/my-collection1,~/my-collection2`.
 See [here](https://github.com/UtrechtUniversity/iBridges/blob/develop/tutorials/01-iRODS-paths.ipynb) for how to understand iRODS paths.
-`ibridges_target_path`: Required.
+* `ibridges_target_path`: *Required*.
 String.
 Path to which the downloaded collections should be saved.
 For instance: `/home/testuser/` will sync `my-collection1` to `/home/testuser/my-collection-1`.
-`ibridges_env`: Required.
+* `ibridges_env`: *Required*.
 String.
 Paste the contents of a valid iRODS environment file (JSON format) here.
 See example below:
-`ibridges_password`: Required.
+* `ibridges_password`: *Required*.
 String.
 The name of the CO secret containing the password to be used for the connection.
 Default: `{"key": "irods_password"}`.
-`ibridges_user`: String.
+* `ibridges_user`: String.
 The username of the user that should own the downloaded collections.
 Default: `root`.
-`ibridges_group`: String.
+* `ibridges_group`: String.
 The name of the group that should own the downloaded collections.
 Default: `root`.

 Below is an example of a valid JSON value for the `ibridges_env` parameter (see [here](https://www.uu.nl/en/research/yoda/guide-to-yoda/i-am-using-yoda/using-icommands-for-large-datasets) for a list of environments for Utrecht University Yoda servers):